Magnetization process of atacamite: a case of weakly coupled $S = 1/2$ sawtooth chains

-In our study, we have established the magnetic phase diagram of single crystalline atacamite using various techniques~\cite{SM}.
-The magnetically ordered phase has been investigated by thermodynamics and neutron diffraction in zero and applied fields.
-For the thermodynamic investigation, we have carried out magnetization, susceptibility and specific heat measurements in fields up to 13 T using a commercial PPMS and a SQUID magnetometer (Quantum Design (R)).
-The neutron diffraction experiments have been performed at the Berlin Neutron Scattering Center, using the diffractometers E2~\cite{e2paper} and E5, in fields up to 6.5 T (first results in Ref.~\cite{heinze2018}).
-Aside from the determination of the magnetic structure, we have characterized the crystallographic structure of our natural single crystalline specimen atacamite~\cite{SM,xtal,sears1995,brown1995}.
-In addition, we have performed a high field (up to 65 T) magnetostriction and magnetization study at the Pulsed Field Facility of the National High Magnetic Field Lab. in Los Alamos to characterize the physical behavior beyond the magnetically ordered phase.
-In the present work, we will discuss only the data taken for magnetic fields $H$ applied along the crystallographic $b$ axis.
-A full account of our study, including the data for the other crystallographic directions, will be given elsewhere~\cite{heinze2018b}.
+$\mathbf{S}_{i}$ represents a spin $S = 1/2$ at site $i$; the sites $i$ and $i+2$ are neighbors in the chain ``spine'', while $J^{\prime}$ is the interaction between spine sites and the sawteeth tips. \textbf{h} is the external magnetic field.
+This model has been studied theoretically for decades~\cite{hamada1988,kubo1993,otsuka1995,nakamura1995,nakamura1996,sen1996,maisinger1998,blundell2003,zhitomirsky2004,tonegawa2004,derzhko2004,chandra2004,richter2004,inagaki2005,richter2008,hida2008,hao2011,krivnov2014,dmitriev2015,dmitriev2016,dmitriev2018}.
+Real materials, however, are inevitably more complex than this simplified model.
+Delafossite and euchroite have more than two relevant couplings~\cite{bacq2005,kikuchi2011}, certain metalorganic systems have a ferromagnetic intra-spine $J$~\cite{inagaki2005,schnack2018}, and in Rb$_{2}$NaTi$_{3}$F$_{12}$ the $\Delta$-chain is coupled to an antiferromagnetic (AFM) chain~\cite{Jeschke2019}.
+In this Letter, based on a combined experimental and theoretical study of atacamite, Cu$_{2}$Cl(OH)$_{3}$, we show that its magnetic behavior originate from an intricate and rather unusual 3D connectivity of $\Delta$-chains, not previously addressed.

-Magnetic order in atacamite has been reported previously, although the microscopic details of the ordered phase had not been resolved~\cite{zheng2004,zheng2005,zenmyo2013,heinze2018}.
-In our specific heat data in zero magnetic field, here plotted as $c_p /T$ vs. $T$, we find a pronounced anomaly denoting a magnetic transition at $T_{\rm N} = 8.4$ K (Fig.~\ref{fig:overview} (a)).
-As well, in the susceptibility in a low field of 0.1 T an antiferromagnetic (AFM) anomaly is observed at $T_{\rm N} = 8.4$ K (derived from the criterion $d (\chi T) /d T = {\rm max}$; Fig.~\ref{fig:overview} (b)).
-In our neutron diffraction experiments we also find additional magnetic intensity with an ordering vector {\bf q} = $(1/2 ~ 0 ~ 1/2)$ (Fig.~\ref{fig:overview} (c)), although the transition temperature in zero field appears slightly higher with $T_{\rm N} = 8.9$ K. The cause for this discrepancy is unclear.
+We have measured magnetization, magnetic susceptibility and specific heat of atacamite in fields up to 13\,T. Neutron scattering was carried out at the HZB BER~II reactor using the instruments E2, E5 and HFM/EXED for fields up to 25\,T~\cite{E2paper,heinze2018,HFMEXEDpaper}.
+We have determined both the magnetic and crystallographic structures of our mineral single crystals~\cite{SM,xtal,sears1995,brown1995}.
+In addition, we have performed a high-field magnetostriction and magnetization study in fields up to 65\,T at the Pulsed Field Facility of the NHMFL, Los Alamos.
+In the present work, we focus on data taken in magnetic fields applied along the crystallographic $b$ axis.